-Setting range: 1 - 100 % Factory setting: 70 %

-wait mode

-Setting range: 1 - 100 % Default values: 30 % max. allowed speed Setting range: 50 - 100 % Default values: 100 %
+Operating status Setting range: 1 - 100 % Default values: 70 % wait mode Setting range: 1 - 100 % Default values: 30 % max. allowed speed Setting range: 50 - 100 % Default values: 100 %

-Here you set whether the heating medium pump's speed is to be regulated automatically or manually during heating and hot water.
-Select "auto" if the speed of the heating medium pump is to be regulated automatically (factory setting) for optimal operation.
-Select manual if you want to set the heating medium pump speed yourself, during heating and hot water.
+Set the speed at which the charge pump is to operate in the present operating mode.
+Select "auto" if the speed of the charge pump is to be regulated automatically (factory setting) for optimal operation.

-If "auto" is activated for heating operation or hot water you can also make the setting "max. allowed speed", which restricts the heating medium pump and does not allow it to run at a higher speed than the set value.
+If "auto" is activated for heating operation, you can also make the setting "max. allowed speed" which restricts the charge pump and does not allow it to run at a speed higher than the set value.